 For Secular Homeschoolers Too – The Hardings provide a behind-the-scenes glimpse of the method they iterated over the years to work for their own family.
 It’s enormously useful in that sense.
 Young homeschooling families can learn the pitfalls of trying to replicate “school”, what the challenges of homeschooling are, that working parents can homeschool too, and how to hack education so that real learning happens.

-In case you are wondering about what Noah is up to, he has sworn into the Air National Guard and will be heading off to basic training on January 9.
-Following that he will spend some months in CA doing tech training for his ANG job.
-Hopefully, he will be finished with all that in time for next year’s fall semester to begin college courses.
-During this semester, he is studying to take his Unmanned Aerial Flight licensing and working part-time.
+In case you are curious about what Noah is doing, he recently took the oath of enlistment in the Air National Guard and is scheduled to begin basic training on January 9.
+After that, he is going to spend some time in California getting trained as a technician for his ANG job.
+It is hoped that he will be finished with all of that in time for the fall semester of the following year so that he can start college classes.
+While attending classes and working part-time this semester, he is preparing to take the exam to become licensed for unmanned aerial flight.

-It only has 90 pages, so I’ll need to purchase a second one, but I love the simple layout, so it’s worth it to me.
+It only has 90 pages, so I’ll need to purchase a second one, but I really enjoy the straightforward format, so it will be worth it to me in the end.

 The majority of our education will continue to take place in the dining room because of its convenient location, ample space, and high level of functionality.

 What kinds of resources do YOU plan to use this year?